NZSL Services

 NZSL@School

-- who are enrolled in a mainstream school, Māori medium school, or a special education school (i.e. not Ko Taku Reo) and,
+- Who are enrolled in a mainstream school, kura kaupapa, Māori medium school, or a specialist school other than Ko Taku Reo, and

 How to apply